edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_2.md

 EDAMAME tutorials have a CC-BY [license](https://github.com/edamame-course/2015-tutorials/blob/master/LICENSE.md). _Share, adapt, and attribute please!_
 ***

-##Overarching Goal:  Microbial amplicon analysis
+##Overarching Goal
+* This tutorial will contribute to an understanding of *microbial amplicon analysis*

 ##Learning Objectives
 * Extract summary information from a biom OTU table